Market share figures often look impressive. There are times when market share matters in technology.

 Yet collectively the brands selling Android phones lose money.

-While Samsung, the largest Android phone maker, earns a slim profit from smartphone sales, taken as a whole, the 180 odd companies making Android phones are in the red
+Samsung, the largest Android phone maker, earns a slim profit from phone sales.
+Yet taken as a whole, the 180 odd companies making Android phones are in the red

-IDC reports Android had a 84.4 percent share of the smartphone market in the third quarter of 2014.
+IDC reports Android had an 84.4 percent share of the phone market in the third quarter of 2014.
 Apple’s iOS accounted for just 11.7 percent of sales.

 Apple’s tiny 11.7 percent market share is more valuable than Android’s 84.4 percent.
 In the same 2014 third quarter Apple took an 86 percent share of phone handset profits.

 Which business would you rather invest in?
 The one with the larger market share or the one that makes a profit?

 It’s not a straightforward question because you might assume that today’s larger market share will lead to tomorrow’s higher profits.

 That’s been how things have worked in the past… sometimes, in some markets.

 Buying market share